Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-North Haven has 91 active public transport stops offering a mix of train and bus services.
-These are served by 13 different routes that together facilitate 689 weekly passenger trips.
-The accessibility of these services is rated as excellent, with residents on average located just 196 meters from the nearest stop.
+North Haven has 91 active public transport stops.
+These are a mix of train and bus services, operated by 13 different routes.
+Together, these routes facilitate 689 weekly passenger trips.

 Frequently Asked Questions - Transport